Valencia Dental Care

 Do braces hurt more than Invisalign?

-Is the pain the same for adults and children?
+Is the pain the same for adults and teenagers?